darasoba/Concentric-Corner/README.md

 ## Contributing

 Contributions are welcome!
 If you have a feature request, bug report, or want to contribute to the code, please feel free to open an issue or submit a pull request on the GitHub repository.

+## License

+This plugin is released under the MIT License.
+See the [LICENSE](LICENSE) file for details.